Stanislav Gross: Later life and death

 After leaving the world of top level politics Gross started to work for the Law Office of Eduard Bruna.
 Between April 2006 and January 2007 he served as the chairman of Security Commission of the Social Democrats (bezpečnostní komise).
 The media had occasionally speculated about his influence on decisions made within the Czech police.

 In September 2007, the economics weekly Euro published information that Gross and his wife bought up to a 31% stake in the energy company Moravia Energo.
 The value of the stake was estimated to be worth about 300 million CZK.
 The journal calculated that the banks would provide at most two-thirds of the sum and the rest was thus paid by Gross.
 When this information was published Gross refused to provide details to the press on grounds of privacy.

 By June 2008 Gross successfully sold his 31% stake for 150 million CZK, his original purchase price was 21 million CZK.
 The whole deal was very curious and was investigated, but it was quickly found to be a legitimate business deal according to the Czech Police.

 On 18 March 2008 he failed the bar exam, but later passed it and opened a private law practice.
 Gross was student of the Charles University in Prague and later was awarded his law degree by the University of West Bohemia at Plzeň.
 In 2009 this university has been the centre of investigations into allegations of law degrees being awarded after only a few months study.
 Gross was mentioned during the investigation.

 In early 2008 together with his wife Šárka Grossová, they purchased a $735,000 (or 11 million CZK) Hidden Bay luxury condo in Miami, Florida (review of public online county records show that the property was purchased in his wife's name only).
-Mr. Gross and his wife also purchased a small 10 million CZK house in need of major renovations about 1 km from their apartment in Barrandov, Prague, Czech Republic (controversy surrounding the purchase of that apartment was one of the key factors in his stepping down from his post as prime minister and leaving politics).
+Gross and his wife also purchased a small 10 million CZK house in need of major renovations about 1 km from their apartment in Barrandov, Prague, Czech Republic (controversy surrounding the purchase of that apartment was one of the key factors in his stepping down from his post as prime minister and leaving politics).

 Gross died on 16 April 2015 at the age of 45 from amyotrophic lateral sclerosis.